 - 1. In your web browser, enter the address for the Uyuni Web UI.
 This address was provided after you completed setup.
-For more information, see uyuni-server-setup.pdf. - 2.
+For more information, see installation-and-upgrade:uyuni-server-setup.pdf. - 2.
 Log in to the Web UI, navigate to the Create Organization > Organization Name field, and enter your organization name. - 3.
 In the Create Organization > Desired Login and Create Organization > Desired Password fields, enter your username and password. - 4.
 Fill in the Account Information fields including an email for system notifications. - 5.
-Click [Create Organization] to finish creating your administration account.
+Click Create Organization to finish creating your administration account.